JulHorn/image_diff_server/README.md

 ]

 Note: "imageSets" contains all image sets, even if the job did nothing with them.

+Another small note: The client part has grown really really ugly.
+Will be refactored sometime in the far away future.

 ## Licence information
 1. The ajax loading icon was created via http://loading.io/.